derUli/simpleinstall-v2/README.md

 [Set Path in Windows](https://www.computerhope.com/issues/ch000549.htm)

 On Unix-like systems such as macOS and Linux the change of %PATH depends on the operating system.
-Please refer your operating system documentation.
+Please refer your vendor's operating system documentation.

 You maybe have to reboot your computer to make the changes persistent.